Programs and Partners

 Has WAR, Int’l staff witnessed the problem first-hand?
 Have staff members visited WAR, Int’l’s partners?

-Yes, a number of WAR, Int'l's staff members have seen the problem and visited partners, both in the United States and overseas.
-Some have been involved in outreach here in the U.S. or abroad.
-Several staff and board members have participated in our biennial overseas Circle Tours, giving them an opportunity to interact with partners, visit safehouses, and minister in red-light districts.
-A few of our executive staff and board members have even had opportunity to accompany President and Founder Becky McDonald to various parts of the world to meet with our partners.
-Becky, whose heart is in missions and program development, has traveled extensively, visiting the programs and partners with whom we work.
+Yes, a number of WAR, Int'l's staff members have been involved in outreach here in the U.S. or abroad.
+Staff and board members have participated in our overseas Circle Tours, where they interact with partners, visit safehouses, and minister in red-light districts.
+A few have even accompanied Founder and President Rebecca (Becky) McDonald to various parts of the world to meet with our partners.
+Becky, whose heart is in missions and program development, has traveled extensively to visit the programs and partners with whom we work.
 Journeying to Central American barrios, African villages, and Asian cities, she experiences each program within its cultural context and witnesses first-hand the issues each seeks to address.